hortonworks/structor/README.md

 * Pig
 * Zookeeper

-We'd live to support Tez, HBase, Storm, etc. as well.
+We'd love to support Tez, HBase, Storm, etc. as well.

 ## Modify the cluster

-In VagrantFile, change the list of machines to match what you need.
-The common control knobs are in this file.
-In particular,
+A JSON format profile is used to define the configuration of the cluster.
+There are various profiles stored in the profiles directory including a default-profile.json.
+This profile will be used unless a different profile is specified.
+Alternatite profiles are specified by creating a current-profile.json file in either the root directory (i.e. the directory with the Vagrant file) or in the profiles directory.
+The recommendation is to create a sympolic link named current-profile.json to your preferred profile.

+You are encouraged to contribute new working profiles that can be shared by others.
+The types of control knob in the profile JSON file are:

 * nodes - a list of virtual machines to create
 * security - a boolean for whether kerberos is enabled